tylermercer/personal-website/src/content/posts/software/write-entire-emails-with-just-one-line.md

 Someone should go the other way: build an AI service that takes a big fluffy corporate-speak email and boils it down to one concise line. _That_ would be nice.

+[^reviews]: Superhuman apparently
+receives rave reviews from its customers.
+I can't make any claims about its overall usefulness, having never used it.
+This article is just addressing the AI feature described on the landing page.

+[^voice]: Superhuman claims to match your voice, but still.